GlobalBoost/ord-globalboost/docs/src/faq.md

 *Inscriptions are simple, clear, and have no surprises.* They are always immutable and on-chain, with no special due diligence required.

-*Inscriptions are on Bitcoin.* You can verify the location and properties of inscriptions easily with Bitcoin full node that you control.
+*Inscriptions are on GlobalBoost.* You can verify the location and properties of inscriptions easily with GlobalBoost full node that you control.

-### Bitcoiners
+### GlobalBoosters

-Let me begin this section by saying: the most important thing that the Bitcoin network does is decentralize money.
+Let me begin this section by saying: the most important thing that the GlobalBoost network does is decentralize money.
 All other use-cases are secondary, including ordinal theory.
-The developers of ordinal theory understand and acknowledge this, and believe that ordinal theory helps, at least in a small way, Bitcoin's primary mission.
+The developers of ordinal theory understand and acknowledge this, and believe that ordinal theory helps, at least in a small way, GlobalBoost's primary mission.

 Unlike many other things in the altcoin space, digital artifacts have merit.
 There are, of course, a great deal of NFTs that are ugly, stupid, and